Therapy & Support Groups

 Pets at Duke Pets at Duke, a service made possible through the Duke Cancer Patient Support Program, offers many benefits.
 Research shows that pet therapy is an effective form of psychotherapy intervention, which reduces stress and depression.
 Pet therapy also provides a sense of companionship that can combat feelings of isolation.
 The relaxation and feelings of connection with an animal facilitate healing and rehabilitation.
-Visits are offered at cancer centers in Durham and Raleigh.
-To request a visit, call 919.681.2928 or email at email@example.com.
+For more information, call 919.684.4497 or email firstname.lastname@example.org.

-Patient Support Group At this professionally facilitated patient support group, you can meet people in a similar situation to you, share what’s happening, and get support, tips and ideas from those who understand what you’re going through.
-This group takes place on the third Thursday of each month from 5:30 to 7 p.m. at the Teer House on Roxboro Road.
-A Caregiver Support Group takes place simultaneously.
-Dinner is included.
-Registration is not required.
-For additional information, call 919.684.4497 or email at email@example.com.
+Caregiver Support Group At this professionally facilitated caregiver support group, you can virtually meet people in a similar situation to you, share what’s happening, and get support, tips and ideas from those who understand what you’re going through.
+This group takes place on the third Thursday of each month from 6 to 7 p.m.
+Click to register.

-LGBTQ+ Support Group This group is designed to offer professionally facilitated support for LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer, +) patients and their families.
-The group is held on the fourth Wednesday of every month at 5:30 pm in the Patient Resource Center (0 Level) of the cancer center in Durham.
-Refreshments will be provided and parking passes are available.
-For more information, email firstname.lastname@example.org.
+LGBTQIA+ Support Group This virtual group is designed to offer professionally facilitated support for LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer, +) patients and their families.
+The group is held on the fourth Wednesday of every month from 5:30 p.m. to 7:00 p.m.
+Click to register.